SeryozhaRazDva/PiplzJPG/README.md

-- 👋 Hi, I’m @PiplzJPG
+- 👋 Hi, I’m @SenselessMind
 - 👀 I’m interested in web development
 - 📫 How to reach me kozzsee@gmail.com